-If someone has filed a restraining order against you, you may wonder whether the order will appear on a background check.
+If someone has filed a restraining order against you, you may wonder, "does a restraining order show up on a background check?".

 When applying for housing, employment, and other important elements of daily life, you’ll want to know what people will be able to see on your background check.
 Having a restraining order on your record may put a damper on your plans.